 - Smoking cessation.

-Most patients with DR do not need treatment.
+Most patients with diabetic retinopathy do not need treatment.
 If they do, there are several treatment modalities available:

 - This has been the mainstay of treatment for a period of 25 years: the aim is to induce regression of new blood vessels and reduce central macular thickening.
 It is thought that the procedure works by reducing the release of vasoproliferative mediators by hypoxic retinal vessels and allowing easier direct diffusion of oxygen from the choroid blood supply.

-- Laser treatment can arrest the progression of DR but is unlikely to restore any lost vision.
+- Laser treatment can arrest the progression of diabetic retinopathy but is unlikely to restore any lost vision.

 - Laser treatment is carried out in a laser treatment clinic on an outpatient basis.
 At a later date, the areas of laser treatment are easily identifiable as well-demarcated pale spots with distinct dark-brown centres - this can be helpful if the patient cannot remember if they have previously had treatment!